 It was determined that the Hinton West Urban Fringe Joint ASP should be retained; however, it requires amendments to reflect the changes in its boundaries subsequent to the 2009 Annexation and feedback received during the IDP planning process.
 Notably, it was determined that the proposed recreation use along the Athabasca River should be discontinued as a boat launch exists in Hinton's Riverfront Park downriver.
-As well, the ASP boundary should be revised to include land only where new development is proposed, meaning it would end just south of the proposed campsites and recreational cabins, and the "Natural District" lands (as previously designated Forestry District by rescinded Yellowhead County Land Use Bylaw 16.13) would be covered by the IDP.
+As well, the ASP boundary should be revised to include land only where new development is proposed, meaning it would end just south of the proposed campsites and recreational cabins, and the "Forestry District" lands would be covered by the IDP.
 Furthermore, the land use in the "future review area" should be determined with more detailed analysis undertaken during the forthcoming amendment.
 The current 2002 Hinton West Urban Fringe Joint ASP plan area is identified in Figure 3 - Current Land Use and the proposed plan area is identified in Figure 4 - Future Growth Scenario.